 Circulating collection—Materials available for check out from the Monroe County Library System can be found in the catalog and include these types of business-related subject headings such as Entrepreneurship, Home-based Businesses, New Business Enterprises, Small Business, and Writing Business Plans.

 eBooks from the Woodland’s Downloadable Library (WDL) — Have an eReader or mobile device?
 You can download business-related eBooks.
 Visit the MCLS downloadable books for more information.

 Periodicals, Newspapers, Financial Reports and Online Publications:

-Newspapers are located on the first floor of the Ellis Library and Reference Center.
+Newspapers are located on the first floor of the Ellis Library & Reference Center.
 Back issues are kept for three months.
 Titles include Detroit Free Press, Monroe Evening News, and Toledo Blade

-Financial reports are located in the Business Resource Center on the second floor of the Ellis Library and Reference Center.
+Financial reports are located in the Business Resource Center on the second floor of the Ellis Library & Reference Center.
 These reports are continually updated and include Value Line.

 - Small Business Publications – Several online government publications related to small business and entrepreneurship are available to download and view free of charge.